web-platform-tests/wpt/docs/writing-tests/testdriver.md

 contexts, it allows human operators to provide expected input manually (for operations which may be described in simple terms).

-It is currently supported only for [testharness.js](testharness) tests.

 ## Markup ##

 The `testdriver.js` and `testdriver-vendor.js` must both be included